hbv401g-team3f/flugverkefni/README.md

 * As a passenger, I want the application to have an easily understandable and intuitive interface, so that I can navigate the application even though I am not very proficient in the language used.

+* As a passenger, I want to be able to choose an aisle seat, so that I can have easier access to the lavatory and be able to stand up without bothering the passengers next to me.

+* As a passenger, I want to see which flights offer Wi-Fi onboard, so that I will be able to read and reply to emails during the flight.

+* As a passenger that travels a lot for business, I want to see direct flights first, so I can spend as little time as possible on travelling.

+* As a passenger, I want to see if meals are included during the flight, so I will not have to think about buying or bringing food.